nicolascol/product-attribute/sale_product_template_tags/readme/DESCRIPTION.rst

-Shows the Product Tags menu in Sales app
+This module add menu “Product tags” in sales configuration app